SurajCB/online-food-delivery-landing-page/README.md

 Nammura Breakfast is a South Indian food ordering landing page designed for a smooth and engaging user experience.
 It features a modern layout with menu highlights, responsive design, and an easy checkout flow, ideal for restaurants and food startups seeking an online presence.

 🚀 Tutorial: Run Nammura Breakfast Landing Page
-This project contains multiple HTML pages for an online food ordering website with all assets (images, CSS, JS) included in a zip file.
-Follow the steps below to set it up:
+This project contains multiple HTML pages for an online food ordering website.
+It also includes supporting JavaScript and CSS files (app.js, data.js, style.css).
+Follow the steps below to set it up and run it on your system:
 1️⃣ Clone or Download the Repository
 If you are using Git, run:

 git clone https://github.com/your-username/online-food-delivery-landing-page.git

 Or download the ZIP file from GitHub and extract it anywhere on your computer.
-2️⃣ Extract Assets
+2️⃣ Project Structure
-Inside the project folder, you’ll see a file named assets.zip.
-- Right-click → Extract Here (or use any unzip tool).
-- Make sure the extracted assets folder is in the same directory as your HTML files.
-✅ Final folder structure should look like this: project-folder/
+Make sure the JavaScript and CSS files are placed in the same folder as your HTML files.
+Your folder should look like this: project-folder/
 │-- about.html
 │-- cart.html